basanta123/laravel-aws/readme.md

 -   cd laravel-aws
 -   copy .env.example to .env
+-   add your configurations in .env file

+Install the project dependencies

+-   composer install

 Generate the application key

 -   php artisan key:generate

-Install the project dependencies
+Manage permission of stroage folder

+-   sudo chmod -R 777 storage/

+If you have virtual host or server block configured then type your url to visit the application in the browser if you have not configured then type

--   composer install
+-   php artisan:serve

+and visit localhost:8000 in your browser